Is it possible to grow taller after 20?

 1. Simply stand on your feet, and extend your arms upward.
 Start to transition your entire bodyweight onto your tippy toes as you approach your maximum height.

-2. Find a monkey bar that is at least a few inches taller than your height when your body is fully extended.
+2. Find a monkey bar that is taller than your height when your body is fully extended.

 Jump up and hang on the bar, while extending the entire length of your body as far as possible.
 Swing back and forth for as long as you can before coming back down.